-15 Great Questions to Ask in an Interview to Help You Land the Job
+15 Great Questions for Interviewer to Ask in an Interview to Help You Land the Job

-Many interviews conclude when the interviewer asks if there are any questions from the candidate.
+Many interviews conclude when the interviewer asks if there are any questions for interviewer from the candidate.
 What most people don’t know is that asking questions can help their chances of getting an offer.

 It can determine if the candidate is interested in the company or if they are in it for the long haul.
 This can help the employer decide which applicant can go to the next step of the application process.